michalszulowski/console-image-drawer/README.md

 # console image drawer

 A simple bash script drawing images in linux terminal.
+Extremly unefficient but coding it in bash was pretty interesting experience.

 ## Example
 ![Usage example on cow](usage_example.png?raw=true "Example")